tangowithcode/tango_with_django_2/manuscript/chapter9-user-authentication.md

 While the view looks pretty complicated, it's actually very similar to how we implemented the [add category](#section-forms-addcategory) and [add page](#section-forms-addpage) views.
 However, the key difference here is that we have to handle two distinct `ModelForm` instances -- one for the `User` model, and one for the `UserProfile` model.
 We also need to handle a user's profile image, if he or she chooses to upload one.

 One trick we use here that has caught many people out in the past is the use of `commit=False` when saving the `UserProfile` form.
 This stops Django from saving the data to the database in the first instance.
 Why do this?
 Remember that information from the `UserProfileForm` form is passed onto a new instance of the `UserProfile` model.
 The `UserProfile` contains a foreign key reference to the standard Django `User` model -- but the `UserProfile` does not provide this information!
-Attempting to save the new instance in an incomplete state would raise a referential integrity error. *The link between the two models is required.* To counter this, we instruct the `UserProfileForm` to *not* save straight away, as seen on line 29 above.
+Attempting to save the new instance in an incomplete state would raise a referential integrity error. *The link between the two models is required.*

+To counter this problem, we instruct the `UserProfileForm` to *not* save straight away, as seen on line 29 above.
 This then allows us to then add the `User` reference in with the line `profile.user=user`, as shown on line 30.
 After this is done, we can then call the `profile.save()` method on line 39 to manually save the new instance to the database.
 This time, referential integrity is guaranteed, and everything works as it should.

 ### Creating the *Registration* Template
 Now we need to make the template that will be used by the new `register()` view.
 Create a new template file, `rango/register.html`, and add the following code.